piisgaaf/chi2fit/README.md

 ## Using the prebuilt docker container

 Instead of building the docker image yourself, docker images are available at [https://hub.docker.com/r/pietertje/chi2fit](https://hub.docker.com/r/pietertje/chi2fit).
-Af starting the container the log shows the url to connect to the jupyter notebook.
+After starting the container the log shows the url to connect to the jupyter notebook.

 ## Basic usage: command line